IT Managed Support Services: Definition, Models, and Enterprise Considerations

 In many environments, automation reduces the volume of tickets reaching both internal and external teams.
 This shifts the operating model from reactive handling to proactive execution.

-Organizations evaluating managed IT support often assess automation in parallel, particularly when ticket volume is driven by repetitive service requests or access changes.
+Organizations evaluating IT managed support services often assess automation in parallel, particularly when ticket volume is driven by repetitive service requests or access changes.
+For a closer look at service desk outsourcing and when to automate instead, see the full breakdown.

 When IT managed support services make sense